How to Boost WordPress Speed & Performance: The Ultimate Guide 2023

 Disappointed with the speed test result of your website?
 Nothing to worry about, you can always do speed optimization to get it up to score your desired performance result.

-But how?
+But how to improve WordPress site speed?
 Here are 11 ways you can speed up your WordPress website speed:

 1. Choose a Faster Server: